Effects of Alcoholism on Families and Close Friends

-Alcoholism affects people beyond just the alcoholic.
+Alcoholism affects people beyond just the the person drinking.
 Friends, family and other people that a person suffering the effects of alcoholism interacts with on a regular basis are all likely to experience problems related to the condition.
-As alcohol abuse progresses, sufferers are likely to withdraw from society at large and may lash out at well-meaning acquaintances who seek to help the alcoholic come to grips with addiction.
+As alcohol abuse progresses, sufferers are likely to withdraw from society at large and may lash out at well-meaning acquaintances who seek to help them come to grips with addiction.
 Financial problems are likely to arise due to not only the costs of supporting a drug addiction but also the loss of productivity and regular work hours due to increased illness, hangovers and other adverse effects.

 The constant agitation, drowsiness and confusion experienced by those suffering the effects of alcoholism are likely to cause problems for anyone in a relationship with the sufferer.
-People who find themselves in a romantic relationship with an alcoholic may end up making excuses for their lack of attendance or improper conduct at social functions.
+People who find themselves in a romantic relationship with someone struggling with alcoholism may end up making excuses for their lack of attendance or improper conduct at social functions.
 They may find their options for other social interaction limited, and this may further be compounded by financial troubles or other problems related to the incidence of alcoholism.
-Alcoholics may have trouble relating to teetotalers or those who do not share their propensity for drinking to excess, and they may attempt to convince friends or loved ones to join them in drinking.
+Heavy alcohol users may have trouble relating to teetotalers or those who do not share their propensity for drinking to excess, and they may attempt to convince friends or loved ones to join them in drinking.
 This can lead to additional problems as others experience the challenges faced by having a sufferer in their personal relationships.

 Families rely heavily on one another for support.
 This includes both financial and emotional support, which alcoholism can erode over time.
 Children are likely to experience a number of problems related to the conduct or financial situation of their parents when alcoholism is involved.
 Children may experience neglect or physical and mental abuse as a parent loses awareness of their actions due to the effects of alcohol.
-Children may also find problems with their own social development appearing due to an alcoholic parent becoming unwilling or unable to support the child’s endeavors.
+Children may also find problems with their own social development appearing due to a parent dealing with alcohol abuse becoming unwilling or unable to support the child’s endeavors.
 This can range from missed events, such as soccer games or birthday parties, to outright neglect.